Tilley lamp: History

 In 1846, Abraham Pineo Gesner invented coal oil, a substitute for whale oil for lighting, distilled from coal.
 Kerosene, made from petroleum, later became a popular lighting fuel.
 In 1853, most versions of the kerosene lamp were invented by Polish inventor and pharmacist Ignacy Łukasiewicz, in Lviv.
 It was a significant improvement over lamps designed to burn vegetable or sperm oil.

 On 23 September 1885, Carl Auer von Welsbach received a patent on the gas flame heated incandescent mantle light.

-In 1914, the Coleman Lantern pressure lamp was introduced by the Coleman Company.
+In 1914, the Coleman Lantern, a similar pressure lamp was introduced by the US Coleman Company.

 In 1915, during World War I, the Tilley company moved to Brent Street in Hendon, and began developing a kerosene pressure lamp.

 In 1919, Tilley High-Pressure Gas Company started using kerosene as a fuel for lamps.

 In the 1920s, Tilley company got a contract to supply lamps to railways, and made domestic lamps.

 During World War II, Armed Forces purchased quantities of lamps, thus many sailors, soldiers and airmen used a Tilley Lamp.

 After World War II, demand for Tilley Lamps drove expansion to a second factory, in Cricklewood, then a third, merged, single factory in Colindale.

 The company moved to Northern Ireland in the early 1960s, finally settling in Belfast.
 It moved back to England in 2000.